 There is an increasing need for RNs and Wound Care Certified RNs.
 According to the Bureau of Labor Statistics, there are over 2.7 million registered nurses who are actively employed.
 Approximately 60 percent of those RNs work in hospitals.

 When someone has a serious wound, they often go to a hospital to get immediate care.
 The amount of wound care education a hospital RN possesses can significantly impact the efficacy of wound treatment.
 Our Wound Care Certification for RNs course provides registered nurses more knowledge to treat wounds properly and ensure their patients receive the best care.

 Wound Care Certification for RNs

 Have you decided that becoming wound care certified is important, but you don’t know where to start?
 WoundEducators.com will give an RN all the tools needed for national wound care certification.
-Samples of wound care products, interactive wound care training modules, wound management textbook, CD, and study guides, online wound care flashcards, and course videos are all included in the RN wound care course.
+Interactive wound care training modules, wound management e-textbook(s), study guides, online wound care flashcards, and course videos are all included in the RN wound care course.

 Take Your RN Career to the Next Level

 Making the effort to become wound care certified will equip you with knowledge in wound care best practices, wound management, and wound care products.
 Because the majority of RNs work in a hospital setting, becoming wound care certified can easily advance your position and rank.

 CWS Certification for RNs